nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_fabrication/00_hiLIGHTer/index.md

 ## The Process of Building - Quart Containers

 To start, I needed to figure out how to make an LED turn on.
 I found a battery holder and cut the plug bit off the end.
-I could put the LED in the plug end and then have the lo0se wires free to use.
+I could put the LED in the plug end and then have the loose wires free to use.
 I put the LED in the plug, then held the ends of the wires to a AA battery.
 No luck.
 I tried a battery pack that held 2 AA batteries.
 Cool, I can turn a LED on.

 I wanted to test the twisting mechanism with contacts.
 Using electrical tape, I placed metal discs on the outside of the inner quart container, and metal rods on the inside of the outer container.
 When twisted, the the metal rods would touch the metal discs.